WNCT-TV

-WNCT-TV (channel 9) is a television station licensed to Greenville, North Carolina, United States, serving Eastern North Carolina as an affiliate of CBS and The CW Plus.
-Owned by Nexstar Media Group, the station maintains studios on South Evans Street in Greenville, and its transmitter is located in Grifton Township along NC 118.
+WNCT-TV (channel 9) is a television station in Greenville, North Carolina, United States, affiliated with CBS and owned by Nexstar Media Group.
+Its second subchannel serves as an owned-and-operated station of The CW (via The CW Plus), as Nexstar owns a majority stake in the network.
+WNCT-TV's studios are located on South Evans Street in Greenville, and its transmitter is located in Grifton Township along NC 118.

+WNCT-TV is recognized as the oldest operating television station in Eastern North Carolina and the fourth oldest in North Carolina.

 History

 The station signed on December 22, 1953, and aired an analog signal on VHF channel 9.
 It is the fourth-oldest continuously operating television station in North Carolina (behind Charlotte's WBTV, Greensboro's WFMY-TV, and Winston-Salem's WXII-TV) and the oldest station in the eastern part of the state.
 The station was originally owned by The Daily Reflector along with WGTC radio (1590 AM and beginning in 1963, 107.7 FM).

 It has always been a primary CBS affiliate but also carried some ABC shows along with Washington-based NBC outlet WITN-TV (channel 7).
 It became an exclusive CBS affiliate when WNBE-TV (channel 12, now WCTI-TV) signed on from New Bern in 1963.
 WNCT maintained a secondary relation with DuMont from 1953 until the network shut down in 1955.
-From 1959 until 1998, it aired a weekday morning talk show known as Carolina Today, which included local hosts such as Judge Charles H. Whedbee.
+From 1959 until 1998, it aired a weekday morning talk show known as Carolina Today, which included local hosts such as Robert Allen (aka "Slim Short"), Jim Woods and Judge Charles H. Whedbee.
 WNCT was the first station in the area to broadcast in color.

 Roy H. Park bought The Daily Reflector and WNCT in 1961, followed by WGTC radio in 1963.
 The radio stations changed their calls to WNCT-AM-FM by 1965, at which time the TV station added the "-TV" suffix to its callsign.
 The television station remained the flagship of Park Communications until it merged with Media General in 1997.

 WNCT-TV served part of the Wilmington market (mostly Pender County) until that city got its own CBS affiliate, WJKA-TV, in 1984.
-When that outlet switched to Fox in 1994 and became WSFX-TV, WNCT resumed serving as the default CBS affiliate for parts of the Wilmington area until low-powered WILM-LP (now WILM-LD) switched its affiliation to CBS in 2000.
+When that outlet switched to Fox in 1994 and became WSFX-TV, WNCT resumed serving as the default CBS affiliate for parts of the Wilmington area until low-power WILM-LP (now WILM-LD) switched its affiliation to CBS in 2000.
 However, WNCT still served some parts of that area which could not obtain WILM's off-air signal and/or on cable until 2017 when WWAY acquired the CBS affiliation for its second digital subchannel.

 The station's CBS high-definition signal was picked up by DirecTV on January 7, 2009, and this is also carried on Dish Network.
 WNCT's broadcasts became digital-only, effective June 12, 2009.
 On that date at 6:30 in the evening, the station signed off its analog signal for the final time.